-1. % vol = percentage of the total volume; ppmv = parts per million by volume; SOx = oxides of sulfur; NOx = oxides of nitrogen.
-2. \ = If total hydrocarbons are detected during a given event, a subsequent sample for Volatile Organic Compounds (VOCs) will be collected.
+1. % vol = percentage of the total volume; ppmv = parts per million by volume; SO_x = oxides of sulfur; NO_x = oxides of nitrogen.
+2. = If total hydrocarbons are detected during a given event, a subsequent sample for Volatile Organic Compounds (VOCs) will be collected.
+3. Any anti-corrosion chemicals - if used - will also be monitored.
+4. The listed analytical methods are promulgated by the International Society of Beverage Technologists (ISBT) and are considered standard for analyzing gases related to the production of food-grade CO2.

-Sampling methods
+Sampling Methods